puzzmo-com/blog.puzzmo.com/content/posts/2024/08/26/plugins-are-back-in-style/index.md

 ### Aspects of the launch

-When we were spec'ing out the map for what the Pile-Up Poker launch would look like, it was pretty overwhelming:
+When we were spec'ing out what the Pile-Up Poker launch would look like, it was a pretty overwhelming list:

 - A new, fully polished, game
 - A "pro" version of the game